CrayLabs/SmartSim/doc/orchestrator.rst

-  Sample experiment showing a user application leveraging machine learning infrastructure launched by SmartSim and connected to online analysis and visualization via the orchestrator.
+  Sample experiment showing a user application leveraging machine learning infrastructure launched by SmartSim and connected to online analysis and visualization via the Orchestrator.

-Users can establish a connection to the orchestrator from within SmartSim ``Model`` executable code, ``Ensemble`` model executable code, or driver scripts using the :ref:`SmartRedis<smartredis-api>` client library.
+Users can establish a connection to the ``Orchestrator`` from within SmartSim ``Model`` executable code, ``Ensemble`` model executable code, or driver scripts using the :ref:`SmartRedis<smartredis-api>` client library.

-SmartSim offers **two** types of orchestrator deployments:
+SmartSim offers **two** types of ``Orchestrator`` deployments:

 - :ref:`Standalone Deployment<standalone_orch_doc>`
-   A standalone orchestrator is ideal for systems that have heterogeneous node types (i.e. a mix of CPU-only and GPU-enabled compute nodes) where ML Model and TorchScript evaluation is more efficiently performed off-node for a ML Model.
+   A standalone ``Orchestrator`` is ideal for systems that have heterogeneous node types (i.e. a mix of CPU-only and GPU-enabled compute nodes) where ML Model and TorchScript evaluation is more efficiently performed off-node.
 This deployment is also ideal for workflows relying on data exchange between multiple applications (e.g. online analysis, visualization, computational steering, or producer/consumer application couplings).
-Standalone deployment is also optimal for high data throughput scenarios with databases that require a large amount of hardware.
+Standalone deployment is also optimal for high data throughput scenarios where ``Orchestrators`` require large amounts of compute resources.

 - :ref:`Colocated Deployment<colocated_orch_doc>`
-    A colocated orchestrator is ideal when the data and hardware accelerator are located on the same compute node.
+    A colocated ``Orchestrator`` is ideal when the data and hardware accelerator are located on the same compute node.
     This setup helps reduce latency in ML inference and TorchScript evaluation by eliminating off-node communication.

-SmartSim allows users to launch :ref:`multiple orchestrators<mutli_orch_doc>` during the course of an experiment of either orchestrator deployment type.
-If a workflow requires a multiple orchestrator environment, a `db_identifier` argument must be specified during ``Orchestrator`` initialization.
-Users can connect to orchestrators in a parallel database workflow by specifying the respective `db_identifier` argument within a ``ConfigOptions`` object to pass in to the SmartRedis ``Client`` constructor.
-The client can then be used to transmit data, execute ML Models, and execute scripts on the linked orchestrator.
+SmartSim allows users to launch :ref:`multiple Orchestrators<mutli_orch_doc>` of either type during the course of an experiment.
+If a workflow requires a multiple ``Orchestrator`` environment, a `db_identifier` argument must be specified during ``Orchestrator`` initialization.
+Users can connect to ``Orchestrators`` in a multiple ``Orchestrator`` workflow by specifying the respective `db_identifier` argument within a ``ConfigOptions`` object that is passed into the SmartRedis ``Client`` constructor.

 .. _standalone_orch_doc:
 =====================